 Most of us believe that anger is a negative emotion and it’s ‘bad’ to get angry.
-Research results show that anger can lead to behavioural breakdown and health related issues.
+Research results show that anger can lead to behavioural breakdown and health-related issues.

 There are some people who associate anger with love; in effect equating lack of anger with lack of love.
-For example one of my clients recently had told me, “I feel my husband doesn’t love me because he doesn’t get angry at the way his parents treat me.”
+For example one of my clients recently told me, “I feel my husband doesn’t love me because he doesn’t get angry at the way his parents treat me.”

 This then brings us to a very important question.

 Aristotle, the philosopher, thought “anger was good for a person.”

 The man who is angry at the right things and with the right people, and further, as he ought, when he ought, and as long as he ought, is praised.